u-siem/u-siem-core/README.md

 This node will be the most important and will be able to parse the logs sent to him by the input node.
 There will be a special node still being designed to process logs like MySQL or Linux logs that are multiline.

-### EnchancemetNode
+### EnrichmentNode
 It adds information about the IP, if its in a blocklist, if its a AmazonWebServices/Azure/GoogleCloud IP, if the IP has never been seen it then it contacts the GatheringNode to find information about that IP.
 It adds the tag "never_seen_ip" in that cases.
 It uses datasets to access information in a non-blocking form.
 See https://1drv.ms/p/s!AvHbai5ZA14wjV9J4rbBlSWyIw0t?e=AgBWNf

 ### GatheringNode
 Consults feeds or databases like AbuseIP/Virus total to know if the IP is malicios or not, the same with domains and Hashes.
-It then updates the appropiated Dataset with the info to enchance future logs.
+It then updates the appropiated Dataset with the info to enrich future logs.

 ### IndexingNode
 Send logs to index in the database (elasticsearch) and queries them when asked.